ankitaghule/ankitaghule/README.md

 Junior Data Scientist | AI & Machine Enthusiast |

 Welcome to my GitHub!
 I'm passionate about data science, AI, and analytics.
-With experience in predictive modeling, data visualization, and ETL transformations, I enjoy working on projects that derive insights from data to drive business decisions.
+With experience in predictive modelling, data visualization, and ETL transformations, I enjoy working on projects that derive insights from data to drive business decisions.

 ## 🚀 About Me

 🎓 BE in Computer Technology - Yeshwantrao Chavan College of Engineering, Nagpur (2019-2023)

-💻 Junior Data Scientist Intern at Neostats Analytics Solutions Pvt.
+💻 Ex-Junior Data Scientist Intern at Neostats Analytics Solutions Pvt.
 Ltd.

 📊 Experienced in EDA, Feature Engineering, SQL, Python, AI & Machine Learning